HardikThakur04/HardikThakur04-Stocks_Analysis_using_MySql/README.md

 WHERE volume IS NULL OR high IS NULL OR low IS NULL OR open IS NULL OR close IS NULL;
 ```

+Weekly Stock Performance Patterns

+Question: "Are there any patterns in daily closing prices based on the day of the week?
+For example, does any specific day of the week tend to have higher or lower closing prices on average?"

 ### 3. Data Analysis & Findings

 1. **Which date saw the largest total trading volume across all S&P 500 companies, and which two stocks had the highest individual volumes on that day?**: